‘How we do it’ matters as much as ‘what we do’.

 QinetiQ is an active Corporate Member of the Institute of Corporate Responsibility and Sustainability.
 We are a signatory to ASD (Aerospace and Defence Industries Association Europe) Common Industry Standards and a member of the ADS Business Ethics Forum.

 As part of this programme we are focusing on leadership and culture, training, communication and awareness, recruitment and outreach.
 We collaborate with like-minded organisations and networks, such as the Employers Network for Equality and Inclusion (enei), to share ideas.
-QinetiQ is subject to new Gender Pay Reporting legislation and will be publishing information later in 2017.
-We continue to incorporate diversity and inclusion into everything we do.
-To support this, we have made three public pledges to diversity campaigns in the UK:
+We are a founding member of The 5% Club and a signatory to the Wise 10 Step Plan.

 Responsibility to our people